CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 By Ashlee Neuman, Content Director

 Whether you’re planning a pregnancy or currently expecting, you’ll want to brush up on which vaccines are recommended for moms-to-be, and which you should get well before you get pregnant to maximize your protection.
 “It’s important for pregnant women to be up to date on the recommended vaccines,” says Sara Twogood, MD, an ob-gyn at Cedars-Sinai Medical Center in Los Angeles.
 “The safety of these vaccines is well supported in the literature and the benefits are well established.”
 She assures patients that the vaccines given to pregnant women don’t contain live viruses, so you can’t get the infection from them.
-Here, a look at the vaccines moms-to-be may need—including why and when—according to the US Centers for Disease Control and Prevention (CDC).
+Here, a look at the vaccines moms-to-be may need—including why and when.

 Vaccines to Get During Pregnancy

-There are a couple vaccines that the CDC encourages all pregnant women to get, to help protect both you and baby from dangerous diseases.
+There are a few vaccines that health experts encourage all pregnant women to get, to help protect both you and baby from dangerous diseases.
 If you have any questions about whether you should get them, speak with your doctor.

 Tdap vaccine

-Why you should get it: The CDC recommends that every pregnant woman get the Tdap vaccine, which protects against tetanus, diphtheria, and pertussis (aka whopping cough).
-Whooping cough can be life-threatening for newborns, and unfortunately, after seeing a sharp decline in cases over the years, it’s now back on the rise.
-About half of babies under 1 year old who get whooping cough need to be hospitalized, and up to 20 babies die from whooping cough each year in the US.
+Why you should get it: The U.S. Centers for Disease Control and Prevention (CDC) recommends that every pregnant woman get the Tdap vaccine, which protects against tetanus, diphtheria and pertussis (aka whooping cough).
+Whooping cough can be life-threatening for newborns.
+About a third of babies under one year old who get whooping cough need to be hospitalized, and up to 20 babies die from whooping cough each year in the United States, according to Yale Medicine.
 The good news?
-“When the mom gets the Tdap vaccine, she builds up antibodies to pertussis, which cross the placenta and can help provide baby with a small amount of protection (antibodies) until the baby is old enough to receive the vaccines themselves,” Twogood says.
+“When Mom gets the Tdap vaccine, she builds up antibodies to pertussis, which cross the placenta and can help provide baby with a small amount of protection (antibodies) until baby’s old enough to receive the vaccines themselves,” Twogood says.

 Related Video